-In the House, the conference report cannot be considered until three days after being filed and then only if the report and the joint explanatory statement have been printed in the Congressional Record for the day it was filed.
+In the House, the conference report cannot be considered unless it has been available in the Congressional Record or on the House document repository website for 72 hours.
 Copies of the report and the statement must also be available to Representatives for at least two hours before they consider it.
 These availability requirements are sometimes waived by a rule reported by the Rules Committee, and they do not apply during the last six days of a session.
 Typically, the House calls up a conference report under the terms of a special rule that protects the report against one or more points of order if the Rules Committee reports and the House adopts a resolution waiving the applicable rules.

 The House debates a conference report under the one-hour rule, with control of the hour equally divided between the two parties.
 However, if both floor managers support the report, a Representative opposed to it may claim one-third of the time for debate.
 At the end of the first hour, the House normally votes to order the previous question, which precludes additional debate.
+If Representatives could make points of order against a report, sometimes the House first considers and agrees to a resolution, recommended by its Rules Committee, that protects the report by waiving the points of order.